joan-gerard/joan-gerard/README.md

 I am a Full-stack Javascript developer with a background in linguistics and project management.<br> I graduated from Salt Bootcamp end of March 2022.<br>

-I am currently Serverless AWS applications.
+I am currently building Serverless AWS Backend applications.
 A summary of these projects can be found [here](https://github.com/joan-gerard/AWS_Serverless_Projects)

 📬 Where to find me